Hyundai Kona Electric (2018-2023) review

 Big on range and performance, practical and stylish – the Hyundai Kona Electric is a fantastic EV

-The Hyundai Kona Electric is one of our favourite EVs – punchy performance, a genuinely useful range and decent levels of comfort and practicality make it a great all-rounder.
-The only rival that’s worth considering over the Kona is the Kia e-Niro, a broadly similar EV that’s built on the same platform and uses the same powertrain, but is slightly longer and more practical.
-The Hyundai doesn’t trail too far behind, however.
+The Hyundai Kona Electric is still one of our favourite EVs – punchy performance, a genuinely useful range and decent levels of comfort and practicality make it a great all-rounder.
+The mid-spec Premium model offering the best value for money, in our opinion.

 The Kona Electric boasts a bolder look than many of its rivals, is very well made and comes complete with Hyundai’s excellent five-year, unlimited mileage warranty.
-A version with a 39kWh battery is available for those who don’t need a huge range and want to save on purchasing costs, but our favourite is the larger-batteried 64kWh version with its impressive 278-mile range.
+A version with a 39kWh battery is available for those who don’t need a huge range and want to save on purchasing costs, but our favourite is the larger-batteried 64kWh version with its impressive 300-mile range.
 If range anxiety has been putting you off switching to an electric car, the Kona Electric 64kWh could well be the solution.
+All Kona's are very efficient and our tests suggest that you'll get closer to the official range figures than in most rivals.

-Hyundai has plenty of experience with alternative fuel vehicles – its Ioniq hatchback has taken on the Toyota Prius at its own game and become one of our favourite hybrids on sale.
+Hyundai has plenty of experience with alternative fuel vehicles – its Ioniq hatchback has taken on the Toyota Prius at its own game and become one of our favourite hybrids on sale, while the Ioniq 5 was our 2021 Car of the Year.
 The pure electric version of that car paved the way for the South Korean manufacturer’s next generation of EVs, with the Kona Electric bringing usable electric power to the booming small SUV segment when it was released in mid-2019.

 Car group tests

 The Kona Electric is a practical small SUV powered by a single electric motor.
-There are two powertrain choices – a 134bhp motor with a 39kWh battery and claimed 180-mile range, or a 201bhp motor with a 64kWh battery for a 278-mile range.
-The latter option is the same as found in the Kona’s Kia e-Niro sister car.
+There are two powertrain choices – a 134bhp motor with a 39kWh battery and claimed 189-mile range, or a 201bhp motor with a 64kWh battery for a 278-mile range.

-There are three trim levels to choose from: SE, Premium and Premium SE.
-SE models come very well equipped, with 17-inch alloys, a seven-inch infotainment system, adaptive cruise control, rear parking sensors and camera, automatic headlights, keyless entry and Apple CarPlay/Android Auto connectivity included as standard.
-Safety kit includes lane-keep assist and pedestrian-sensing automatic emergency braking.
-SE models are only available with the lower-powered drivetrain option.
+There are three trim levels to choose from: SE Connect, Premium and Ultimate.
+SE Connect models come very well equipped, with 17-inch alloys, a 10.25-inch infotainment system, adaptive cruise control, rear parking sensors and camera, automatic headlights, keyless entry and Apple CarPlay/Android Auto connectivity included as standard.
+SE Connect models are only available with the lower-powered drivetrain option.

-Top-spec Premium SE adds electric seat height adjustment, heated and ventilated leather seats plus a heated steering wheel, full LED headlights, a head-up display and high beam assist.
-Premium SE models are only available with the more powerful 64kWh battery option.
+Top-spec Ultimate adds electrically-adjustable heated and ventilated leather seats, full LED headlights, a head-up display and a tilt and slide sunroof.
+Ultimate models are only available with the more powerful 64kWh battery option.

 In this review